dylankb/what-i-know-js/README.md

 An integer can serve as an object key, but you cannot use it with the object dot notation.
 From the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors#Dot_notation)

-> [To use dot notation], the property must be a valid JavaScript identifier, i.e. a sequence of alphanumerical characters, also including the underscore ("_") and dollar sign ("$"), that cannot start with a number.
+> To use dot notation, the property must be a valid JavaScript identifier, i.e. a sequence of alphanumerical characters, also including the underscore (`_`) and dollar sign (`$`), that cannot start with a number.
 For example, `object.$1` is valid, while `object.1` is not.

 ```js
 // continued